 The Governing Body have continued to meet virtually during the pandemic.
 During this time there has been a greater focus on risk assessment, implementation of national policy and the use of COVID funding to ensure the needs of all pupils are met during our recovery.
 Governors have continued to hold leaders to account for the effectiveness of Pupil Premium Spending with a research informed approach to allocated spending.

 - Provide a strategic view of the school by establishing a vision and setting the purpose and aims of the school within an agreed policy framework.

-- Appoint and conduct the performance management of the Principal.
+- Appoint and conduct the performance management of the Headteacher

 - Agree the school’s improvement strategy, which includes setting statutory targets with supporting budges and staffing structures.

-- Monitor and evaluate the work of the school by reviewing the performance of the Principal, the effectiveness of the policy framework, progress towards targets and the effectiveness of the school improvement strategy.
+- Monitor and evaluate the work of the school by reviewing the performance of the Headteacher, the effectiveness of the policy framework, progress towards targets and the effectiveness of the school improvement strategy.

 - Sign off the self-evaluation process and respond to Ofsted reports as necessary.

 Our Chair meets with other Chairs across our Trust discussing, sharing and reviewing our work of the LGB including our celebrations and challenges.
 This network provides the opportunity to find out what’s new and what the expectations are on Governors going forward – both from the Trust, Government and Ofsted.